ktl014/cayman/README.md

 3. Test (unlabelled) set: data/${VERSION}/data_test.csv

 ## Examples
-To view the model perform image detection, the user can use the basic demo (HIGHLIGHT DEMO) Run this ipython notebook
+To view the model perform image detection, the user can use the [basic demo](https://github.com/ktl014/cayman/blob/master/examples/classify.ipynb) by running it.
+It can also be found in `examples`

 ## Results
 ### Binary Fish Egg Classification